This post contains links that we may earn a small commission for at no cost to you read more

 The Hydrow is one rowing machine with an interactive touchscreen display.
 Now let me tell you about another one that is quite different: The Ergatta.

-The Ergatta Rowing Machine
+The Ergatta Rowing Machine With Games!

 When it comes to beauty, I’m not sure if anything can match Ergatta.
 Made from cherry wood, this machine shines like a piece of your living room furniture.

 Unlike the Hydrow rower, which uses magnetic resistance, Ergatta is a water rower.
 So aside from the usual frame, it has a grey, transparent water tank with a flywheel fan inside for resistance.
 You can add or remove water to make changes to the resistance system.

 Many people love the swooshing sound of the water, and since you’re sitting on a wood frame, it almost feels as though you’re in a boat!
 Pretty cool, right?

 If you’ve rowed using a WaterRower, then it’s the same rowing machine setup, but the similarities stop there.
 While the WaterRower has a non-interactive monitor, the Ergatta rower has an interactive touchscreen display.

 With the Hydrow, you have instructors ensuring that you get a solid workout each time.
 In comparison, Ergatta takes a different approach and uses a game-like software so that you burn calories while hitting targets and competing in races against other players.